-A parrot’s feathers can change color.
-The most obvious differences will be a duller coloration, a darkening of color, or colored bands or striping appearing on the feathers.
-Each of the explanations has different specific causes.
+A parrot’s feathers can experience a more dull coloration, a darkening of color, colored bands, or striping.
+Each of these changes has different underlying causes.

-A healthy parrot will have strong, well-kept, and colorful plumage.
-An unhealthy parrot will present at least one symptom via its feathers.
+A healthy parrot will have strong, well-kept, and colorful plumage, and an unhealthy parrot will present at least one symptom via its feathers.
 A parrot’s feathers may turn grey, black, yellow, white, brown, or lose their vibrancy.
 Liver disease and Vitamin A deficiency are common causes of feather discoloration in parrots.

 If the feathers are only slightly dim in color, your parrot is preparing to molt.
-If it is getting medicated treatment or is going through a stressful time, it may develop banding on its feathers.
-This is especially true when shedding feathers to regrow them.
-As long as the source of the banding is resolved, the feathers will grow back normally.
+If it’s getting medical treatment or is under stress, your parrot may develop banding on its feathers.
+This is most likely when shedding feathers to regrow new ones.
+Once the cause of the banding is resolved, the feathers will regrow normally.

 Feather Discoloration In Parrots

-Parrots can’t intentionally change the color of their feathers.
-They cannot brighten or dim them, switch between colors, or introduce new patterns.
-However, parrots’ feathers can change and discolor in response to health-related factors.
+Parrots can’t choose to alter the color of their feathers, so they’re unable to brighten or dim them, switch between colors, or introduce new patterns.
+However, feathers can change and discolor in response to their health.

 What Do Healthy Parrot Feathers Look Like?

 Parrots have a wide range of colors, and most have several colors in their full plumage.
-As long as the coloring matches the rest of their body and the patterns they naturally display, they are in good health.
+As long as the coloring matches the rest of their body and the patterns they naturally display, they’re in good mental and physical health.

 What Do Unhealthy Parrot Feathers Look Like?